Le0tk0k/noioutil/README.md

 ```

 ```
-$ go vet -vettool=$(which noioutil) ./...
+$ go vet -vettool=$(which noioutil) main.go
+# command-line-arguments
-noioutil: "io/ioutil" package is used in ./main.go
+./main.go:5:2: "io/ioutil" package is used
 ```